buildingblocks/generator-bbproject/README.md

 Building Blocks Project Generator
 ========================================

-A simple Yeoman generator for the BB PRoject
+A simple Yeoman generator for the BB Project (https://github.com/buildingblocks/BBProject), which is a simple front end framework for working with less and javascript.

 Installation